PedroBarbosa/VETA/README.md

 VETA has one main requirement: it only accepts VCF files annotated with Ensembl VEP.
 Particularly, it is required that VEP is run with the `--hgvs` flag.
 Some fields are extracted from VEP annotations, particularly the location of the variants (either from ```Consequence``` or ```HGVSc``` fields), so that VETA can employ different evaluations depending on the variant location (e.g. 5'UTR, coding, etc).
 Besides that, there are no special requirements.

-Internally, VETA takes care of the fact that some tools may be annotated withint VEP annotations field (ANN or CSQ), and others as indepent INFO fields.
-As long as they are correctly set in the `--config` file, the user should not worry about that
+Internally, VETA takes care of the fact that some tools may be annotated within VEP field (ANN or CSQ), and others as independent INFO fields.
+As long as they are correctly set in the `--config` file, the user should not worry about that.

 <a name="benchmark"></a>
 ## Running on reference datasets

-Benchmark mode refers to the comparison of tools when reference labels are known, meaning we have a set of pathogenic (or functional) and benign variants.
+Benchmark mode refers to the comparison of tools when reference labels are known, meaning we have a set of pathogenic and benign variants.
-Multiple plots will be drawn and several tab-separated tables with several performance statistics will be produced.
+Multiple plots will be drawn and several tab-separated tables with performance statistics will be produced.

 By default, analysis of all variant types is performed, but that can be restricted by selecting which variant types you are interested in: